j3tus/Login-System/readme.md

 # Sample Login System (Made for College)

 A Simple login system that is built as demo authentication system and is made for ease of implementation to existing projects.
-If

 ## Getting Started